How to Buy a Car: Your Step-by-Step Guide to Buying the Best Ride

 Finally, you’ll want to plan for the costs associated with buying a car, such as licensing fees, taxes and other miscellaneous fees.
 These additional costs will amount to roughly 10% of the value of the car.

 Once you’ve worked through this exercise and have a handle on what you can afford, you may need to reconsider what you truly need in a car.
-This may not be the fun part of buying a car, but it’s the right move for protecting your finances.
+This isn’t the fun part of buying a new car, but it’s the right move for protecting your finances.

 Make sure to get in touch with an FBFS insurance agent to understand how you can best insure your new car.

-Deciding whether you should buy a new or used car should be primarily driven by your budget and where you are on your financial journey.
-Someone with debt and little in savings is probably better off buying used, while someone with significant savings and room in their budget can probably afford to buy new.
+You’ve got choices: you could buy a new car, or you might decide on a used one.
+How do you decide?
+Whether you spring for a new car or a new-to-you car is based primarily on your budget.
+Where are you on your financial journey?
+Someone with debt and little in savings is probably better off buying used, while someone with significant savings and room in their budget can probably afford to buy new if that’s what they want.

-This difference is due to the rapid depreciation of new cars.
+What’s the difference?
+Of course, there are factors like wear and tear or mileage, but the major difference between a new and a used car is that a new car rapidly depreciates.
 Data from CARFAX suggests that a new car can lose 10% of its value the moment it’s purchased.
 Over five years, that car can lose up to 60% of its value.

 That’s why purchasing a new car that costs $20,000 is much riskier if you have less savings and higher debt.
 This $20,000 car would lose $2,000 in value upon purchase, and then another $10,000 in value over the next five years.
 This is a hard cost to accept if you’re in a vulnerable financial position.